cdbyl/cdbyl_autogis/docs/lessons/lesson-1/geometry-objects.md

 point3 = Point(9.26, -2.456)
 point4_3D = Point(9.26, -2.456, 0.57)
 ```

-Let’s see what these variables now contain:
+%%Let’s see what these variables now contain:

 ```{code-cell}
 point1